mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Did 2 problems based on writing unit tests.
 Need to write more psuedo code.

 **Thoughts**: Should have done more, will complete 2 lectures this week.

+### Day 24: April 28, Monday

+**Today's Progress**: Completed problemset on unit tests and now i know how and what sort of tests to write.

+**Thoughts**: Will complete next lecture tomorrow.